-Almost 85% of any development activity is related to land.
+Almost 80% of any development activity takes place on land resource.
 The information regarding location, condition and type of interest people have over land is needed for proper planning, sound policy formulation and timely and equitable services delivery to citizens.
 Land Information is prime requisite for making decisions related to land investment, development and management.
 Often, information reduces uncertainty by helping to identify and analyze problems.
 Strategies to overcome them may then be prepared and implemented.
 The value of the information and the effectiveness of the decision making process are directly related to the quality of the information and the manner in which it is made available.
 Land records are very important because these form the basis for assignment and settlement of land titles, these must stand against legal scrutiny.
 It helps to create more reliable and all-embracing tool for decision making about land.

 The cadastre is an inventory of land object.
 It provides a wide inventory of local, regional, state, and national land objects such as parcels, properties, natural resources, environmental and legal aspects.
 The cadastre is normally up-to-date in which land information is systematically identified.
 The cadastre shows present conditions of lands.
 Cadastral systems must serve a multi-purpose use and thereby meet the challenge of a modern GIS and IT environment and of course Land Reform efforts.
 The cadastre is seen as the basic infrastructure for providing economic, social and environmental benefits.
 This cadastral infrastructure will permeate through the land administration and land management systems.
 This course will focus on the principles of Land administration; concepts and functions of land administration systems; Land use; Land valuation; Land tenure; Land rights; Land information systems etc.

 Land Administration Concepts: The concepts of land tenure, land rights, land law, the continuum of land rights, security of tenure; systems of the land registration and cadastre and land administration systems.